The Awakening (1928 film): Plot

-In the quiet Alsatian village of Pré d'Or, just before the outbreak of the Great War, lives Marie Ducrot (Vilma Bánky), a beautiful and virtuous young woman, the admired belle of the village.
+In the quiet Alsatian village of Pré d'Or, just before the outbreak of the Great War, lives Marie Ducrot, a beautiful and virtuous young woman, the admired belle of the village.
 Despite the attentions of many local suitors, Marie remains unattached.
-Among her admirers is Le Bête (Louis Wolheim), the wealthiest farmer in the region, whose clumsy courtship is favored by Grandfather Ducrot (William Orlamond), Marie’s guardian.
+Among her admirers is Le Bête, the wealthiest farmer in the region, whose clumsy courtship is favored by Grandfather Ducrot, Marie’s guardian.
 Yet Marie grants him little more than a polite smile.

-On the eve of the village’s annual festival, a regiment of Uhlans arrives on fall maneuvers, led by the dashing and aristocratic Lieutenant Count Karl von Hagen (Walter Byron), a charming officer known for trifling with women’s affections.
+On the eve of the village’s annual festival, a regiment of Uhlans arrives on fall maneuvers, led by the dashing and aristocratic Lieutenant Count Karl von Hagen, a charming officer known for trifling with women’s affections.
 When Marie's flock of sheep delays the progress of his squadron, von Hagen notices her and resolves to make her his latest conquest.

 At the festival the next day, von Hagen boldly flirts with Marie, inciting jealousy in Le Bête.
 Marie rejects the officer’s advances when he grows too presumptuous, but her resolve falters soon after.
 Regretful, she agrees to see him privately.
 Within a week, as von Hagen prepares to leave for Africa—a posting he expects to be fatal—Marie has fallen deeply in love with him.
 For von Hagen, the affair had begun as a mere amusement, but Marie’s sincerity unsettles him.

 When Le Bête, seething with jealousy, confronts von Hagen at the village inn and threatens him, the officer coolly dismisses the challenge with disdain.
 Later, von Hagen tells Marie that if her love is true, she will come to him that night to say goodbye.
 Marie battles with fear, passion, and the threat of village gossip—but when the morning bugle sounds, she can resist no longer.

 A village gossip sees Marie entering von Hagen’s lodgings and spreads word of her supposed fall from grace.
 A mob forms, led by the enraged Le Bête.
 Inside, Marie is overcome with emotion and submits to Karl, who, struck by her purity and devotion, realizes he truly loves her.
 Knowing he has acted selfishly, he asks her to leave before harm comes to her.